osirislab/ctf101/docs/forensics/what-is-stegonagraphy.md

 | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 0 |
 | --- | --- | --- | --- | --- | --- | --- | --- |

-The reason stegonagraphy is hard to detect by sight is because a 1 bit difference in color is insignificant as seen below.
+The reason steganography is hard to detect by sight is because a 1 bit difference in color is insignificant as seen below.

 ![1 Bit Difference](images/lsb-color-difference.png)